Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2020.12.03

+With Elijah's help I installed IntellJ.
+It turns out that copying and pasting code, is a bit more efficent than typing everything out!
+I did not understand how to to this step, because I typed the code incorrectly within my terminal.
+I am also having trouble understanding instructions.
+This is due to my lack of understanding of the terms used in software engineering.
+I am confident that I will soon understand these terms, and am very excited for that day!

+This week I learned how to open programs in the terminal, and also how to check the status of those aforementioned programs!

+I also created an AUR account, as well as an Arch Wiki account so that I can comment on wiki's!

+I learned that *install* = yay S _ command.

+I learned that I need to be a bit more thorough on reading an article fully.
+I say this, because alot of the time when I ask Elijah for help, it turns out that I hadn't read far enough to see the solution staring me in the face!
+This time is teaching me alot of humility, because 90% of the time I have no idea what I'm doing.
+I'm understanding some of the concepts, but not all yet.
+I very happy that I'm on this learning journey, and I can tell that I have more knowledge than what I started out with.
+I am still a neophyte at programming though.
+So I aim to continue because every day I'm growing 1% smarter!
+This is the most fun that I've ever had learning (way more fun than traditional school).
+All of these skills have helped me in my current job, and has made me incredible effiecnt at computer based tasks (as well as learning in general).
+I'm very thankful for Elijah, and am blessed by his patience and wisdom.

 ## 2020.12.01

 With Elijah's help, I install Arch on two of my laptops!
 I learned alot about boot modes, and how the locale is linked to the terminal.